mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/index.md

 Start here if you are new to the toolkit.
 This tutorial builds a federated journal application where users write entries and share them across the Fediverse.
-You will learn the reference-first architecture, how context models work, and the fundamentals of ActivityPub federation.
+You will learn the reference-first architecture, how Context definitions and namespaces work, how context models implement vocabularies, and the fundamentals of ActivityPub federation.

 Best for: Developers building their first ActivityPub application or wanting to understand the toolkit's design principles.